eleda77/eleda77.github.io/docs/vocab_list.md

 **tarsier** - cute lil animal (look up a pic) with ginormous eyes

+**tatterdemalion** - ragged or disreputable in appearance; dilapidated

 **terrapin** - any of various aquatic turtles

+**thanatology** - the scientific study of death and the practices associated with it, including the study of the needs of the terminally ill and their families

 **theodolite** - a surveying instrument with a rotating telescope for measuring horizontal and vertical angles